MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 To restore to a production environment, you must first switch it to a sandbox environment.
 See [Switch an environment](switch-environment.md) for more information.

-If you want to restore a system backup or restore point from the past seven days, then you can safely switch the type.
-If you think you may need to restore to a backup older than seven days, we strongly recommend that you keep the environment as production and consider restoring to a different environment of type sandbox.
+If you want to restore a system backup or restore point from the past 7 days, then you can safely switch the type.
+If you think you may need to restore to a backup older than 7 days, we strongly recommend that you keep the environment as production and consider restoring to a different environment of type sandbox.

-If you do switch a production environment to a sandbox environment for a manual restore, you can only choose a backup from the past seven days.
-Make sure that after the restore is completed, you change the environment back to a production environment **as soon as possible** to prevent the loss of any backups older than seven days.
+If you do switch a production environment to a sandbox environment for a manual restore, you can only choose a backup from the past 7 days.
+Make sure that after the restore is completed, you change the environment back to a production environment **as soon as possible** to prevent the loss of any backups older than 7 days.

 ### Why is my organization in administration mode after a restore and how do I disable it?